 An OLAP view consists of a client connection and an MDX query.
 A client connection is either a Mondrian connection or an XML/A connection; it provides the data that appears in the view.
 Jaspersoft OLAP contains a number of sample OLAP views.
-For simplicity, this guide assumes you installed the sample data and are logged in as a user with an administrator role (that is, that you have access to the view and its data).
+This guide assumes you are logged in as a user with an administrator role (that is, that you have access to the view and its data).